codus/rest_api/README.md

 * API autentication
 * Extend the client to accept others formats than JSON
 * Create the RestApi::Model to work like an ActiveRecord model (ok. we have a long way to go)
+* ...
+*
 ## Contact

-If you have any suggestions or a bug fix feel free to a new issue.
+If you have any suggestions or a bug fix feel free to create a new issue.

 You can visit our page on <http://www.codus.com.br>